andreypopp/react-css-components/README.md

 ## Motivation

-Provide a simplified component based API for consuming CSS modules which abstracts the call site from being dependent on CSS classes.
+Provide a simplified component based API for consuming CSS modules which abstracts the call site from being dependent on CSS modules.

 ## Installation & Usage